 The full form of CFA is Chartered Financial Analyst, and an aspirant can pursue this course only after they are done with their graduation.
 It is organized by the U.S.-based CFA Institute, whereas CFQ is the short form used for Corporate Finance Qualification, and ICAEW organizes this course.

-CFA vs CFQ – In a fast-paced financial industry there has been an increasing demand for qualified and credentialed professionals with the right kind of capabilities for any specialized job in a competitive global arena.
-To meet this requirement, a number of financial certification programs and designations have been offered by prestigious institutions across the world.
-In the course of this article, we would discuss CFA one of the most repute financial credentials, and CFQ, the highest level designation awarded in the specialized field of corporate finance.
-The information provided should be of use in making an informed choice of credential based on individual needs, eligibilities and preferences.
+There has been an increasing demand for qualified and credentialed professionals with the right capabilities for any specialized job in a competitive global arena in a fast-paced financial industry.
+As a result, several financial certification programs and designations have been offered by prestigious institutions worldwide.
+In this article, we will discuss CFA, one of the most reputed financial credentials, and CFQ, the highest level designation awarded in the specialized field of corporate finance.
+You should use the information provided to make an informed choice of credential-based on individual needs, eligibility, and preferences.

 CFA vs CFQ Infographics

 LLet’s understand the difference between these two streams with the help of this CFA vs. CFQ Infographics:

 |Certification Organized By